philosowaffle/ambientweather-local-server/docs/index.md

 # Home

-A local server for receiving metrics directly from the AmbientWeather Console on your local network and exposing this data as Prometheus metrics.
+A self-hosted server for receiving metrics directly from the AmbientWeather Console on your local network and exposing this data as Prometheus metrics.

 * Stays local on your network
 * Exposes AmbientWeather Console data as Prometheus metrics